fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Sql/v1.0.12/New-AzureRmSqlDatabaseCopy.md

 ```

 ### -CopyResourceGroupName
-Specifies the name of the azure_2 Resource Group in which to assign the copy.
+Specifies the name of the Azure Resource Group in which to assign the copy.

 ```yaml
 Type: String